Program Requirements

 2. DANCE 4920 Senior Project

-4. An additional course at the 3000-level or above, not already taken as a requirement or as an elective one of the following categories that the student designates as a Capstone: Creative Process, Movement Science/Somatics, or History/Theory.
-The intention to use that course to fulfill the capstone requirement will be made prior to the first day of class in consultation with the instructor.
-For a Creative Process course, the student devises a final creative project above and beyond the requirements for the regular course, culminating in a live performance and a critical response.
-For either a Movement Science/Somatics or History/Theory course, the student takes on a significant final research project beyond the required assignments for the course, culminating in a 15+-page research paper and public presentation.
+4. An additional course at the 3000 level or above that has not been taken as a requirement or as an elective in one of the following required areas that the student designates as a Capstone focus: Creative Process, Movement Science/Somatics, or History/Theory.
+The decision to designate that course as fulfilling the capstone requirement should be made prior to the first day of class in consultation with the instructor.
+For a Creative Process course, the student should devise a final creative project (above and beyond the requirements for regular course credit) that culminates in a live performance and a critical response.
+For either a Movement Science/Somatics or History/Theory course, the student should take on a significant final research project beyond the required assignments for the course that culminates in a 15+-page research paper and public presentation.

 Additional Information